Lawrence Funderburke: Collegiate career

 Funderburke played his freshman year of college basketball at Indiana University, where he is known for tangling with Bobby Knight.
 He transferred after that season to Ohio State University, where he played his three remaining years of eligibility.
 There, he teamed with fellow future NBA player Jimmy Jackson to lead Ohio State to the Big Ten Championship in 1992.

 NBA career

-Funderburke was drafted by the Sacramento Kings in the 2nd round (51st overall) of the 1994 NBA draft, honing his game in Europe (with Greece's Ampelokipoi and PAOK and French outfit Pau-Orthez) for three years before joining the Kings in 1997.
+Funderburke was drafted by the Sacramento Kings in the 2nd round (51st overall) of the 1994 NBA draft, honing his game in Europe (with Greece's Ampelokipi and PAOK and French outfit Pau-Orthez) for three years before joining the Kings in 1997.

 Funderburke averaged 9.5 points and 4.5 rebounds as a rookie and played a role for the Kings during their successful seasons spanning from 1999 to 2003 as a backup to Chris Webber.
 After serving mainly as a reliable backup for Webber for six seasons, Funderburke missed the entire 2003–04 season, ultimately being waived in March 2004.

 After appearing in two games for the Chicago Bulls, Funderburke retired in June 2005, holding NBA career averages of 6.4 points, 3.6 rebounds and 0.6 assists per game.